Wordle Guide

 - Pressure to solve quickly: Take your time to think through each guess

-8. Pro Tips and Tricks
+8. Tips & Tricks

 Mental Techniques

-- Use word associations: Think of related words when you have partial information
+- Associate: Use related words when stuck.

 Advanced Techniques

-- Think about word endings: Many words end in -S, -E, -D, -T, -R
+- Common endings: ‑S, ‑E, ‑D, ‑T, ‑R show up a lot.

 Create mental associations between letters and their positions.
 For example, if you know the word ends in -ER, visualize common words with that pattern to help generate possibilities.